CARV: A Diagnostic Benchmark for Compositional Analogical Reasoning in Multimodal LLMs

 \subsection{Data Construction}

-To ensure a fair comparison and avoid distribution shift, we first construct a image set in a controlled setting and then sample image pairs for different tasks with this image set.
-We first apply Gemini-2.5 Flash Image~\cite{nanobanana} to edit images from~\citet{kamath_whats_2023}.
-Each original image can be described by a subject (an everyday item), an object (a piece of furniture), and their spatial position.
-To adapt these images to our task, we edit them to include varying numbers of subjects and diverse colors of objects, and manually remove the images (2.4\%) with quality issues like overlapping objects or clipping.
+To ensure a fair comparison and avoid distribution shift, we sample image pairs for different tasks from a controlled image set, generated by editing images from~\citet{kamath_whats_2023} with Gemini-2.5 Flash Image~\citep{nanobanana}.
+Before editing, each image can be described by a subject (an everyday item), an object (a piece of furniture), and their spatial relation.
+To adapt these images to our task, we vary the number of subjects and introduce diverse object colors, and manually remove the images (2.4\%) with quality issues like overlapping or clipping.

-Then, we sample image pairs for single-step and compositional tasks from the image set.
-We use Algorithm~\ref{alg:sampling} to sample images for the compositional analogical reasoning task.
+We then sample image pairs for both single-step and compositional tasks from this image set.
+To sample images for compositional analogical reasoning, we use Algorithm~\ref{alg:sampling}.
 Given the nine properties in $\mathcal{P}$, which result in a wide range of transformations, balanced sampling is necessary to prevent certain transformations from dominating the dataset.
-Algorithm~\ref{alg:sampling} addresses this by sampling a fixed number of examples for each operation and transformation type.
+Algorithm~\ref{alg:sampling} ensures this by sampling a fixed number of examples for each operation and transformation type.
 We follow the same pipeline to sample data for the single-step task (one image pair for each query).